-- 1. Placing the student or students in reasonable fear of harm to the student's or students' person or property; - 2.
-Causing a substantially detrimental effect on the student's or students' physical or mental health; - 3.
-Substantially interfering with the student's or students' academic performance; or - 4.
-Substantially interfering with the student's or students' ability to participate in or benefit from the services, activities, or privileges provided by a school.
+1. Placing the student or students in reasonable fear of harm to the student's or students' person or property;

+2. Causing a substantially detrimental effect on the student's or students' physical or mental health;

+3. Substantially interfering with the student's or students' academic performance; or humiliation, destruction of property, or retaliation for asserting or alleging an act of bullying.
+This list is meant to be illustrative and non-exhaustive.

+4. Substantially interfering with the student's or students' ability to participate in or benefit from the services, activities, or privileges provided by a school.

+Bullying may take various forms, including without limitation one or more of the following: harassment, threats, intimidation, stalking, physical violence, sexual harassment, sexual violence, theft, public